VishwasMore/Python-Scripting/README.md

 - Download the Python Code
 - Install all the need libraries
 - Go to Terminal and write -> **python3 checkmypass.py PASSWORD**
-- Folder name should have all the pics which you need to convert and Create new folder where you need to save the converted images